-How to cancel participation in the Home Buyers’ Plan (HBP)
+How to cancel a participation in the Home Buyers’ Plan

-You can also cancel your participation if you withdrew funds under the HBP to help a related person with a disability acquire a home, and one of the following situations applies:
+You may also be able to cancel your participation if you made a withdrawal under the HBP to help a specified disabled person acquire a home, and one of the following situations apply:

-If you choose to cancel and repay to your RRSPs the full amount you withdrew under the HBP, your withdrawal will not be taxed.
-Any portion of your withdrawal that is not repaid will have to be included in your income on line 12900 of your income tax and benefit return for the year you received the funds.
-You can make your cancellation payment(s) to any of your existing RRSPs, or a new RRSP for yourself.
+If you choose to cancel and repay the full amount you withdrew under the HBP to your RRSPs by the required due date, your withdrawal will not be taxed.
+Any portion of your withdrawal that is not repaid by the required due date will have to be included in your income on line 12900 of your income tax and benefit return for the year you made the withdrawals.
+You can make your cancellation payments to any of your existing RRSPs, or a new RRSP for yourself.

 Due date to make your cancellation payments

-Your cancellation payments are due by December 31 of the year after the year you received the funds, if you cancel your participation because you did not buy or build a qualifying home or replacement property.
+Generally, your cancellation payments are due by December 31 of the year after the year you made your first withdrawal under the HBP, if you cancel your participation because you did not buy or build a qualifying home or replacement property.

 Cancel your participation